RocketSoftware/uniface-ux/src/ux/framework/README.md

 | `unblockUI()`           | Re-enables user interaction.|

 ## Sub-Widget Composition
 Widgets can be enhanced with sub-widgets.
 Sub-widgets are regular JS widget classes that are not directly bound to a Uniface data object (component, collection, occurrence or field) but instead ‘plugged’ into a parent widget so is functionality can be reused.
 Sub-widgets are defined statically or dynamically.

 - `Static` defined sub-widgets are defined as part of the static widget structure of the parent widget.
 There are several workers that provide the definition of a static sub-widget.
 Static defined sub-widgets are resolved during the loading (parsing) of the static widget class.
 All objects using this widget will get the same set of sub-widgets.

 - `Dynamical` defined sub-widgets are defined from object definitions (properties and/or the component structure).
 There are several workers available that read object definitions in a certain way and create sub-widgets accordingly.
 This happens as part the processLayout() and onConnect() lifecycle methods.
-Every objects has its own set of sub-widgets as defined in their object definition.
+Every object has its own set of sub-widgets as defined in their object definition.

 Both static and dynamic sub-widgets feed the sub-widget definition of the widget instance.
 After the `onConnect()` method, all sub-widgets, static and dynamic, are treated by the UX Widget Framework in the same way.
 Sub-widgets bring: